 Thioridazine hydrochloride overdose

-Thioridazine is a prescription medicine used to treat serious mental and emotional disorders, including schizophrenia.
+Thioridazine is an older, first generation antipsychotic prescription medicine used to treat serious mental and emotional disorders, including schizophrenia.
 Thioridazine overdose occurs when someone takes more than the normal or recommended amount of this medicine, either by accident or on purpose.

 Thioridazine hydrochloride is the generic name of this medicine.

 Below are symptoms of an overdose of thioridazine in different parts of the body.

 - Blurred vision

 - Dry mouth

 - Ulcers in the mouth, on the tongue, or in the throat